emilyJLin95/linode-workshop/README.md

 #### Step 1: Install Node.js

-First things first, let's update `apt-get`.
+:computer: First things first, let's update `apt-get`.
 Copy and paste this into your terminal:

 ```bash
 sudo apt-get update
 ```

-Next, let's get the source setup for Node.js.
+:computer: Next, let's get the source setup for Node.js.
 Copy and paste this into your terminal.

 ```bash
 cd ~
 curl -sL https://deb.nodesource.com/setup_6.x -o nodesource_setup.sh
 ```

-This may bring up a prompt about installing large files, if so just enter "Y" and press enter.
+:computer: This may bring up a prompt about installing large files, if so just enter "Y" and press enter.
 Once the download is complete, you can `ls` to see your current directory and in it should be a file named `nodesource_setup.sh`.
 Let's run that so we can install node:

 ```bash
 sudo bash nodesource_setup.sh
 ```

-Now we are ready to install the official NodeJS package, paste this into your terminal:
+:computer: Now we are ready to install the official NodeJS package, paste this into your terminal:

 ```bash
 sudo apt-get install nodejs
 ```

-We will also need to support building certain nom packages, so let's go ahead and install the `build-essential` package using apt-get:
+:computer: We will also need to support building certain nom packages, so let's go ahead and install the `build-essential` package using apt-get:

 ```bash
 sudo apt-get install build-essential